apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 SpectatorHistogram is designed for efficient parallel aggregations while still allowing for filtering and grouping by dimensions.
-It provides similar functionality to the built-in DataSketches `quantilesDoublesSketch` aggregator, but is opinionated and optimized for typical measurements from cloud services and web apps.
+It provides similar functionality to the built-in DataSketches `quantilesDoublesSketch` aggregator, but is opinionated to maintain higher absolute accuracy at smaller values.
+Larger values have lower absolute accuracy; however, relative accuracy is maintained across the range.
+See [Bucket boundaries](#histogram-bucket-boundaries) for more information.
-For example, measurements such as page load time, transferred bytes, response time, and request latency.
+The SpectatorHistogram is optimized for typical measurements from cloud services and web apps, such as page load time, transferred bytes, response time, and request latency.

 Through some trade-offs SpectatorHistogram provides a significantly more compact representation with the same aggregation performance and accuracy as DataSketches Quantiles Sketch.
 Note that results depend on the dataset.